EWOCS-V: Is Wd1-72 a recent post-interaction WR+O binary?: Discussion conclusions

 Additional observations will greatly aid efforts to understand the outflows in Wd~1, especially around Wd1-72 as existing NIRCam JWST data here are badly saturated and affected by diffraction spikes.
 Integral field spectroscopy would probe the physical conditions, line-of-sight velocities, compositions and inclination angle of the droplets around Wd1-72, testing our proposed evolutionary scenario.
 An additional epoch of imaging with e.g. JWST/MIRI would provide proper motion measurements of the droplets constraining both the currently unknown transition timescale from sgB[e] to newly-emerged WR binary and Wd~1's collective wind velocity.
 Finally, multi-epoch medium resolution optical/NIR spectra would probe which of the two X-ray periodicities is that of the binary system.
-This could also provide the rotational velocity of the secondary, which should have been significantly spun up if mass-transfer happened recently.
+This could also provide the rotational velocity of the secondary, which should be spun up if mass transfer (MT) happened recently.